 It has been said that GPA scores are not standard, but ACT test scores are.
 Institutions find it hard comparing the student’s GPA to another, but they can simply compare one student’s ACT test performance to another.
 Colleges and universities use the ACT test because there are substantial differences in curricula, funding, difficulty, and grading among US secondary schools.

 In addition to utilizing ACT scores as an easy way to compare students in their applicant pool, colleges and universities also use ACT test scores to determine the aptitude of a student in different academic subjects.
 An ACT Math Test score of 32 may tell colleges or universities that a student is ready to take on their college program’s higher-level Mathematics, while an ACT test score of 21 might tell institutions that the student may not have the proficiency they need.
 The ACT test scores of the student let institutions see where he on a broad academic spectrum, and determine if that student would be able to make it at their school.
+You can check out our ACT Math Practice Test here.

 Although the GPA is an important part of the student’s college application, his ACT test score will be closely evaluated and used in more ways than one.
 This is why ACT test preps are important to increase your chances of scoring higher on the test.
+If you want to know what’s the ACT prep course is the best for you, see our Best ACT Prep Course here.

 We have Practice Test that you can use: ACT English Practice Tests